AWS-DevOps-shubh/Docker-Learning-doc/Docker-learn.md

 A container is running instance of image.
 You can create, Start, Stop, Delete or Move a container using Docker API or CLI.
 Also you can connect a container to one or more network, attached storageto it.

-By default it is in ois own space on host machine — And its easily talk to each other container or the main system unless you allow it.
+By default it is in own space on host machine — And its easily talk to each other container or the main system unless you allow it.

 You can deside the how "seprate" or "Connected" it is — for things like internet (network), file (storage), and more.